liquid-rocketry-illinois/RCP-Host/RCP.md

 indicated function.
 Depending on the hardware implementation, these bytes may be interpreted as a 32 bit integer, a floating point number, or another representation not mentioned.

+### Sensor Read Requests

+This packet can be used to request a value from a READ ONLY device on the target.
+Devices that can be read from but also written to have their own packet formats.
+This includes devices like GPS, Acceleration, Pressure Transducers, etc.
+This packet contains 1 additional byte, making the packet length 1.
+The device class byte indicates the device to read from.
+The single parameter byte indicates the ID of the sensor, if applicable (i.e., transducers, other similar devices).
+If the requested device is not identified by an ID, then this byte should be zero.

 ---
 The remaining class codes are currently undefined, and can be used for future expansions.